OjasviChauhan/301DaysOfCode/README.md

 ## Day 46 : 7th June 2020
 - Tried to solve Codechef further.
 - Participated in CodeForces #Round 648 and solved its problems.
+## Day 47 : 8th June 2020
+- Solved 9th problem of CodeChef Long Challenge.
+- Learned some new commands of git for undoing changes.
+For eg: --amend, git revert, git checkout.
+Also learned about git branch system.